Genome3d/PPI-network-analysis/README.rst

 ======================================================================================

-This repository contain python scripts used -
+This repository contain python scripts

 *  to detect statistically significant communities from PPI network.
 *  to perform centrality analysis